-Why is the City updating its zoning ordinance?
+Why did the City update its zoning ordinance?

 The current zoning ordinance was adopted in 2004.
-The proposed zoning ordinance update incorporates changes in the market, but most importantly, focuses on making the ordinance more user friendly.
-The proposed zoning ordinance will enhance ease of use by simplifying regulations and language and incorporating more graphics and tables.
+The new zoning ordinance update incorporates changes in the market, but most importantly, focuses on making the ordinance more user friendly.
+The new zoning ordinance enhances ease of use by simplifying regulations and language and incorporating more graphics and tables.

 How do I see what my property is zoned?

-Please click here to see the proposed zoning map.
+Please click here to see the new zoning map.